*As seen in:

 Networking remains the most effective way to get promotions, new jobs or greater responsibilities.
 Start within your company, particularly if you hope to remain there, and work your way out to other contacts.
 Learn to strike up conversations and always carry business cards; you never know who might be your next job lead.
-If you have not already, sign up for business networking sites like LinkedIN so you can get your resume and credentials noticed while building a virtual network of colleagues, friends and contacts.
+If you have not already, sign up for business networking sites like LinkedIn to get your resume and credentials noticed while building a virtual network of colleagues, friends and contacts.

 If your company provides in-house training, follow through with new certificates, classes and learning opportunities.
 The more you know, the more you can offer your employer, which can lead to greater responsibilities and upward mobility on the corporate ladder.
 If your employer does not offer training, consider signing up for specialty courses or online college classes in your chosen field to work toward a degree or certifications that will help you in your job.

-Perhaps what is holding you back is as simple as the way your current resume looks.
-Consider revamping your resume, especially if you have not updated it recently with skills, knowledge or work experience.
-Professional resume writers can give your resume a polish if you feel like an expert opinion is in order.
-Also consider the format; is it the right type of resume for your career choice?
-Sometimes a fresh look for your resume is all it takes to get that second glance.
+Perhaps what is holding you back is as simple as how your current resume looks.
+Consider revamping your resume template, especially if you have not updated it recently with skills, knowledge or work experience.
+Also, consider the resume format; is it the right type of resume for your career choice?
+Sometimes a fresh look for your resume is all it takes to get that second glance from an employer.